-66. Offences jeopardising good order and discipline on board aircraft.
+68. Offences jeopardising good order and discipline on board aircraft

-(1) A person commits an offence who on board an aircraft-

-- (a) engages in an act of physical violence against a person, sexual assault or child molestation; - (b) assaults, intimidates or threatens another person, whether physically or verbally; - (c) intentionally causes damage to or destroys property; - (d) consumes alcoholic beverages or drugs resulting in intoxication; or - (e) engages in a disorderly conduct; or - (f) endangers the safety of the aircraft or of any person on board or if such an act jeopardises the good order and discipline on board the aircraft.

-(2) A person who commits an offence under sub regulation (1) is liable, on conviction, to a fine not exceeding seventy two currency points or to imprisonment for a term not exceeding three years, or both.
+- (1) A person commits an offence who on board an aircraft- - (a) engages in an act of physical violence against a person, sexual assault or child molestation; - (b) assaults, intimidates or threatens another person, whether physically or verbally; - (c) intentionally causes damage to or destroys property; - (d) consumes alcoholic beverages or drugs resulting in intoxication; - (e) engages in a disorderly conduct including but not limited to, becoming a public nuisance or exhibiting unruly behaviour; or - (f) endangers the safety of the aircraft or of any person on board or if such an act jeopardises the good order and discipline on board the aircraft. - (2) A person who commits an offence under subregulation(1) is liable, on conviction, to a fine not exceeding one hundred seventy five currency points or to imprisonment for a term not exceeding six years, or both.

-67. Other offences committed on board aircraft.
+69. Other offences committed on board aircraft

-- (1) A person who, on board an aircraft- - (a) smokes in a lavatory, or elsewhere in the aircraft; - (b) tampers with a smoke detector or any other safety- related device on board the aircraft; or - (c) operates a portable electronic device when such act is prohibited, commits an offence and is liable on conviction, to a fine not exceeding twenty four currency points or to imprisonment for a term not exceeding one year or both.
+A person who, on board an aircraft -

+- (a) smokes in a lavatory or elsewhere in the aircraft; - (b) tampers with a smoke detector or any other safety- related device on board the aircraft; or - (c) operates a portable electronic device when such act is prohibited, commits an offence and is liable on conviction, to a fine not exceeding fifty currency points or to a term of imprisonment not exceeding one year, or both.

-68. Possession of prohibited items or restricted articles.
+70. Possession of prohibited items or restricted articles

-A person who is in unlawful possession of a prohibited item or restricted article at an airport, in a security restricted area, on board an aircraft or at an airport navigation installation or who has with him or her a prohibited item or restricted article contrary to regulation 38 commits an offence and is liable, on conviction, to a fine not exceeding seventy two currency points or to imprisonment for a term not exceeding three years or both.
+A person who is in unlawful possession of a prohibited item or restricted article at an airport, in a security restricted area, on board an aircraft or at an airport navigation installation or who has with him or her a prohibited item or restricted article contrary to regulation 40 commits an offence and is liable, on conviction, to a fine not exceeding one hundred currency points or to imprisonment for a term not exceeding four years, or both.

-69. Entering Security Restricted Areas.
+71. Entering Security Restricted Areas

-A person who, without lawful authority enters a security restricted area commits an offence and is liable on conviction, to a fine not exceeding one hundred currency points or to a term of imprisonment for a term not exceeding four years or both.
+A person who, without lawful authority enters a security restricted area commits an offence and is liable on conviction, to a fine not exceeding one hundred currency points or to a term of imprisonment for a term not exceeding four years, or both.

-70. Offences relating to airport security permits.
+72. Offences relating to airport security permits

-(1) A person who-

-- (a) for the purpose of or in connection with, an application for the issue of an airport security permit; or - (b) in connection with continuing to hold an existing airport security permit, makes a statement which he or she knows to be false in a material particular or makes a statement which is false in a material particular, commits an offence and is liable, on conviction to a fine not exceeding twenty four currency points or to a term of imprisonment not exceeding one year or both.
+- (1) A person who - - (a) for the purpose of or in connection with, an application for the issue of an airport security permit; or - (b) in connection with continuing to hold an existing airport security permit, makes a statement which he or she knows to be false in a material particular or makes a statement which is false in a material particular, commits an offence and is liable, on conviction to a fine not exceeding thirty currency points or to a term of imprisonment not exceeding one year, or both.